-As a general understanding, a web developer is someone who builds and creates World Wide Web applications.
+In a general understanding, a web developer is someone who builds and creates World Wide Web applications.
 However, they are not limited to only doing this job.
 After the web app or a website (web page) is initially created, each will need to be monitored for improvements and optimization.
 This means that the web developer will have to control the work of web apps, update website content, improve graphics, and improve the structure of the website from both an SEO and User Experience point of view.

 Every business needs to keep a web developer on their payroll to have a website that’s up and running all the time.
-However, some businesses may find it too costly to keep a developer on board full time.
-For this reason, you can find fully remote agencies or solo freelancers who will do the same job for you, from their remote locations.
+However, some businesses may find it too costly to keep a developer on board full-time.
+For this reason, you can find fully remote agencies or solo freelancers who will do the same job for you from their remote locations.

 What is Needed to Become a Web Developer?

 To become a qualified web developer, there are a few key skill sets they need to master.
-No formal education in computer science like a bachelor’s degree is required.
-Even after web development courses or bootcamps, it’s possible to become a programmer ready for practical tasks.
+No formal education in computer science, like a bachelor’s degree, is required.
+Even after web development courses or boot camps, it’s possible to become a programmer ready for practical tasks.

 So, the more of these skills a developer has mastered, the more competent they will be.

-- Using GitHub – This application is used by developers to manage and keep track of all the coding jobs they are working on.
+- Using GitHub— This application is used by developers to manage and keep track of all the coding jobs they are working on.
 If they work for a web development team, then this application can help their team work together and collaborate on these projects.

 Here are some of the most in-demand programming languages around the world.
-Some of the skills you want your full-stack web developer to have should be React.js, Ember.js, Python, Ruby, ASP.NET Core.
+Some of the skills you want your full-stack web developer to have should be React.js, Ember.js, Python, Ruby, and ASP.NET Core.